Carmen de expugnatione Salaciae: Synopsis

-Composition
+Author and dedication

 The Carmen contains instructions on how to identify its dedicatee and author by means of acrostics.
 The first letter of each stanza spells the names.
 The names given by this method in the Latin text are Suerius and Gosuinus.
 The author was first identified as the Cistercian monk Goswin of Bossut by Fortunato de São Boaventura in the 19th century.
 Boaventura also identified "French idiomatic elements" in the Carmen.
 His hypothesis has been strengthened since.
 It would appear that Goswin was a priest who accompanied the fleet and remained behind in Portugal in the service of Bishop Soeiro.

 Goswin may have originally written an account of the crusade for his abbot, Walter of Utrecht.
 This was probably in the immediate aftermath of the conquest.
 This was then repurposed at the request of Soeiro, perhaps as part of Soeiro's efforts to have Pope Honorius III officially sanction the endeavour as a crusade.

 Transmission

 The Carmen is preserved in one manuscript, now Lisbon, Biblioteca Nacional de Portugal, Fundo Alcobacense 415, which was copied at the Cistercian monastery of Alcobaça in the mid-thirteenth century.
 It was probably copied from a manuscript originally of Lisbon Cathedral.
 It immediately follows the De expugnatione Scalabis, an account of the conquest of Santarém in 1147.

 The title Gosuini de expugnatione Salaciae carmen was given to the text by Alexandre Herculano in his 1856 edition for the Portugaliae Monumenta Historica.
 It has been the common title ever since, although in the manuscript it is entitled Quomodo capta fuit Alcaser a Francis ('How Alcácer was Captured by the Franks').
 Auguste Molinier rearranged Herculano's title and omitted Goswin's name: Carmen de expugnatione Salaciae.
-The text's English translator uses the title Goswin's Song of the Conquest of Alcácer do Sal.

 A Latin edition with English translation of the Carmen was published in 2021.
+The translation uses the title Goswin's Song of the Conquest of Alcácer do Sal.